fouge/fouge.github.io/_posts/2020-06-22-plot-graphs-from-gdb-with-gdbundle-plot.md

 I focused my work on GDB instead of LLDB and started modifying the renamed file `plot_gdb.py`.

 The GDB API makes it easy to retrieve a variable using its function `parse_and_eval`.
 This function returns an object containing the variable type.
 The script inspects the type in order to parse correctly the value.
 If the variable is a reference to an array, the value is dereferenced to access the actual values in the array.
-So far, I added support for slices declared with the Rust numeric types such a `f32`, `i32`, etc.
+So far, I added support for slices declared with the Rust numeric types such an `f32`, `i32`, etc.

 Another consideration was to make the script run without blocking GDB for too long.
 As one might want to stay on the figure for a while to inspect it, I had to use `multiprocessing` and spawn a new process to show the figure.